card gamer logo

 Are Other Ace Spec Cards On The Way?

-It looks like Ace Spec cards really are here to stay this time around, and of course more will be revealed as new sets emerge.
+It looks like Ace Spec cards really are here to stay this time around, especially with the veritable flood of them we’ve seen in Surging Sparks, and of course more will be revealed as new sets emerge.
 There’s been some incredibly interesting cards already that have earned themselves Ace Spec status, and though not all of them have proven useful in the meta, they’re all cards that we’re glad to see shaking things up, and perhaps even being used to deal with certain staple cards that we always see.
-As new card details are revealed, we’ll continue to update this list of every Ace Spec card in the Pokemon TCG!
+As new card details are revealed, we’ll continue to update this list of every Ace Spec card in the Pokémon TCG!

 This article may contain affiliate links.
 If you use these links to purchase an item we may earn a commission.
 Thank you for your support.